 Notes on the data: Health risk factors

-Estimated population, aged 18 years and over, who did no or low exercise in the week prior to being interviewed, 2014-15
+Estimated population, aged 18 years and over, who did low, very low or no exercise in the week prior to being interviewed, 2017-18

 Policy context: The benefits of regular physical activity include reductions in the risk of health conditions such as heart disease, Type 2 diabetes, certain forms of cancer, depression and some injuries.
 In addition, physical activity is an important element for achieving and maintaining a healthy body mass which is of particular focus given the high rates of overweight and obesity in Australia and the role of this risk factor in chronic disease.